SomanathanSubramaniyan/Iris-Project/README.md

 ![](Images/Petal-Graphs.png)
 ##### Petal Graph’s - Observations:
-- Clear attribute distinction of Setosa flower against Virginica and Versicolor
-- Setosa: The Sepal width and length are distinct from Virginica and Versicolor
-    - Minimum length and Width: 4.3 cm and 2.3 cm
-    - Maximum length and Width: 5.8 cm and 4.4 cm
-- Overlap between Virginica and Versicolor
 - Based on the given data,
    - Setosa attributes/features are distinct from other species of Iris flower (Viriginca and Versicolor)
    - Setosa: